Great Lakes: Areas of Concern

 Another two sites – Spanish Harbour and Jackfish Bay – are designated as Areas in Recovery, which means all required remedial actions are complete and the areas need more time for the environment to fully recover.

-Contaminated sediment management projects have been completed in Collingwood Harbour (delisted), Severn Sound (delisted), Detroit River and Peninsula Harbour Areas of Concern.
-Projects to remediate contaminated sediment are planned or are underway in Thunder Bay, St. Clair River, Hamilton Harbour and Port Hope Areas of Concern.
+Contaminated sediment management projects have been completed in the Collingwood Harbour, Severn Sound, Detroit River and Peninsula Harbour AOCs.
+Projects to remediate contaminated sediment are planned or are underway in the Thunder Bay, St. Clair River, Hamilton Harbour and Port Hope AOCs.

 We provide financial and scientific support for restoration projects at the community level, which have enhanced water quality, restored fish and wildlife populations and habitats, improved management of municipal wastewater, and investigated and managed contaminated sediments in AOCs.
-These projects have served to remediate environmental quality at the local scale, leading us ever closer to completing all required remedial actions.
+These projects are helping to restore environmental health at the Areas of Concern and bringing them back from a legacy of environmental harm.

 How you can get involved